-Applications DUE: Friday, July 14, 2017 / 5:00 PM Eastern Time
+Applications DUE: Friday, July 13, 2018 / 5:00 PM Eastern Time

 MARION CULTURAL ALLIANCE GRANT GUIDELINES

-To be eligible to apply, the applicant organization must be a current member of MCA and one of the following:
+- To be eligible to apply, the applicant organization must operate within Marion County, Florida and must be a current member of MCA.

-6.)
-Must be in compliance and in good standing with any previously funded Marion Cultural Alliance grants.
+- The applicant organization must have been in existence for at least two years at the time of the application and must be in compliance and in good standing with any previously funded Marion Cultural Alliance grants.

-Applications submitted for the grant cycle must be requesting funding for a project occurring between September 1, 2017 and September 1, 2018.
+Applications submitted for the grant cycle must be requesting funding for a project occurring between September 1, 2018 and October 31, 2019.
 Note: Project expenses cannot be incurred nor can income be received for the grant project before or after these dates.